Hail Help

 11. The job is inspected and signed off on by the city/county where the permit was pulled.

 That is the basic process.
 Each job is a little different, and some are more complex than others, but that is what your contractor is for.
 Who your select is up to you, however do not make the mistake of selecting the lowest "bid" out there.
-Pick one that your can trust, that does good quality work.
+Pick one that your can trust, that does good quality work, is licensed and insured.

 Most Asked Questions